mridubhatnagar/blogs-backup/ckyl742n703pt95s1h5g55hfe.md

 ## Deciding the Blogging Platform

 Have been wanting to make it a practice to consistently write.
 Before even starting to write.
-Always a lot of time went by in deciding the ideal platform.
+Always a lot of time has gone by in deciding the ideal platform.
 This led to procrastination.
 I started on platforms like Dev. to, Ghost, Medium.
 Struggled to continue and stopped.

 ## 😕 **Why the confusion?**